Shogunkayo/PES_Notes/Computer Networks/100-Internet.md

 ![[protocol.png]]
 ![protocol.png](https://github.com/Shogunkayo/PES_Notes/blob/main/Computer%20Networks/Images/protocol.png)

-A protocol defines the format and the order of messages exchanged between two or more communicatinf entities, as well as the actions taken on the transmission and/or receipt of a message or other event
+A protocol defines the format and the order of messages exchanged between two or more communicating entities, as well as the actions taken on the transmission and/or receipt of a message or other event
 - Different protocols are used to accomplish different communication tasks